A month after quake, survivors need shelter, sanitation

-ANKARA, Turkey (AP) — One month after a powerful quake devastated parts of Turkey and Syria, hundreds of thousands of people still need shelter and sanitation, and an appeal for $1 billion to assist survivors is only 10% funded, hampering efforts to tackle the humanitarian crisis, a United Nations official said Monday.
+ANKARA, Turkey (AP) — One month after a powerful quake devastated parts of Turkey and Syria, hundreds of thousands of people still need adequate shelter and sanitation, and an appeal for $1 billion to assist survivors is only 10% funded, hampering efforts to tackle the humanitarian crisis, a United Nations official said Monday.

 The Feb.
 6 earthquake and strong aftershocks have killed close to 47,000 people in Turkey, destroyed or damaged around 214,000 buildings and left hundreds of thousands of people homeless — making it the worst disaster in Turkey’s modern history.
 The U.N. estimates that the earthquake killed around 6,000 people in Syria, mainly in the rebel-held northwest.

-Close to 2 million survivors have been evacuated from the earthquake-devastated region, according to Turkish government figures.
-More than 1.4 million people have been settled in tents while another 46,000 have been moved to container houses.
+Some 2 million survivors have been housed in temporary accommodation or evacuated from the earthquake-devastated region, according to Turkish government figures.
+Around 1.5 million people have been settled in tents while another 46,000 have been moved to container houses.
 Others are living in dormitories and guesthouses, the government said.

 “Given the number of people that have been that have relocated, given the number of people that have been injured and given the level of the devastation, we do have extensive humanitarian needs now,” Alvaro Rodriguez, the United Nations Resident Coordinator in Turkey, told The Associated Press.